QualiTorque/qualitorque.github.io/docs/getting-started/Install-and-connect-self-hosted-agent.md

     ```

   - To create resources on your cloud using Terraform:
-      - if your cluster is an __EKS__ (resources will be created on AWS):
+      - If your cluster is an __EKS__ (resources will be created on AWS):
         - (Recommended) Create a designated __service account__ annotated with an AWS role.
 See [Terraform Authentication on EKS](/admin-guide/authentication/service-accounts-for-aws) for details.
 Or,
         - Ensure that the Cluster service role has sufficient permissions to create the environment.
-      - if your cluster is an __AKS__ (resources will be created on Azure): Provide the account's authentication credentials when creating the agent in Torque.
+      - If your cluster is an __AKS__ (resources will be created on Azure): Provide the account's authentication credentials when creating the agent in Torque.
 For details, see [Terraform Authentication on AKS](/admin-guide/authentication/service-accounts-for-azure).
       - If your cluster is a __GKE__ (resources will be createdon GCP), see [Terraform GKE Authentication](/admin-guide/authentication/service-accounts-for-gcp).
       - For other types of clusters, or if you want to connect to your AWS/Azure with your basic credentials, there is no built-in authentication with Torque so there are no pre-requisites related to authentication and permissions.
 You can store your cloud credentials in the Torque secret store and use them for your TF deployment.